automeris-io/WebPlotDigitizer/DEVELOPER_GUIDELINES.md

 Electron App:
 - `electron-packager` npm package to create packages for distributions
-- `wine` on Linux systems to create Windows distributins
+- `wine` on Linux systems to create Windows distributions
 - Run `npm install` in the electron folder to fetch any other dependencies

 ## Building Source